-The U.K. is known for its picturesque landscapes and vibrant culture.
-But it also offers some of the wildest escapes for adventure lovers.
-From soaring cliffs to glistening lakes, there is no shortage of thrilling outdoor activities to enjoy in the U.K.
+The U.K. is known for its picturesque landscapes and vibrant culture but it also offers some of the wildest escapes for adventure lovers.
+From soaring cliffs to glistening lakes, there is no shortage of thrilling outdoor activities to enjoy in Great Britain.

 If you are looking to escape the crowds and explore the wilder side of Britain, then you are in luck because we have got you covered.
 In this article, we are going to take you on a visual journey of some of the wildest escapes that the U.K. has to offer.